dockstore/dockstore-documentation/docs/launch-with/github-codespaces-launch-with.rst

 Now, GitHub builds your Codespace and displays its progress in a text box.

 A few seconds later, the main Codespace interface appears and slowly initializes.
 As the Codespace loads the required resources, it will read the repo's `requirements.txt`, if it exists, and install the specified Python packages.
-A notebook Codespace takes about 45 seconds to initialize, longer if it loads lots of packages.
+A notebook Codespace takes about 45 seconds to initialize, and longer if it loads lots of packages.

 After it's done, you'll see the notebook and can edit and run it:

 .. figure:: /assets/images/docs/codespaces/notebook-in-a-codespace.png
    :alt: Notebook running in a Codespace

 The new Codespace is linked to the source GitHub repository, and the notebook has access to the files within.
-You can commit changes by selecting the **Source Control** tab at left, pressing the **Commit** button, and confirming.
+You can commit changes by selecting the *Source Control* tab at left, pressing the *Commit* button, and confirming.
 Commits go to the source repository if you own it, and a fork if you do not.

 Dev Container File
 ------------------